monk-afk/SquareOne/cms/markdown/exp.md

 ## Drop Bonus

-For node drops, if a listed item is to be dropped into your inventory, a luck throw will be made.
+For node drops, you dig something from the list below, a luck throw is made.

-The throw is: if your luck is lower than a random decimal between 0.0 and 1.0

-Next you'll roll for a multiplier using your fortune stat.

-The roll is simply a random number between 1 and your fortunre stat rounded up to the next integer.

-The list of items which qualify for a luck/multiplier throw is:

 |                |
 |:--------------:|